-5.2 Attributes Commands
+4.2 Attributes Commands

-The Attributes Command group manages the display of adapter, port, function, and server attributes, and port statistics for each adapter specified.
-You can also set the port speed on PowerPC CNAs in NIC+FC mode.
+The Attributes command group manages the display of adapter, port, function, and server attributes, and port statistics for each adapter specified.
+You can also set the port speed on PowerPC CNAs in NIC+FC mode and in NIC+FCoE mode.

-5.2.1 HbaAttributes
+4.2.1 HbaAttributes